Pringledman/Pringledman/ABOUTME.md

-My name is Spencer Place, I do not currently upload many projects, but am working to contributing more.
+My name is Spencer Place, I do not currently upload many projects, but am working to contribute more in the future.

+Current projects:
+  - School
+  - personal website: papatapa.xyz
+  - project euler sometimes

-- Void Linux
+OS: Void Linux + DWM

-Currently coding a personal website (not online until mostly complete): papatapa.xyz